An indoor dog potty is a great choice for puppies or dogs who don't have access to a safe outdoor potty spot.

 PuppyGoHere litter pans come with a step-by-step training guide to help you get Fido using it properly right away.

-There are several different types of litter that you can use in any doggie litter box...
+There are a couple of different types of litter that you can use in any doggie litter box...

 Second Nature dog litter is made with paper pellets, using recycled materials.